 New Zealand is an island country located in the Pacific Ocean, east of Australia and the Tasman Sea, widely admired for its extremely diverse landscapes and unique biodiversity.

-The archipelago comprises several small islands and two main landmasses, both divided by the Cook Strait: South Island, the biggest of all, and the volcanic North Island, where the capital, Wellington, is located.
+The archipelago comprises several small islands and two main landmasses divided by the Cook Strait: South Island, the biggest of all, and the volcanic North Island, where the capital, Wellington, is located.

-High mountains, wide plains, glaciers, fiords, subtropical forest and sandy beaches can all be found in New Zealand, in a total of 268,000 km2 of land area.
+High mountains, wide plains, glaciers, fiords, subtropical forests, and sandy beaches can all be found in New Zealand, in a total of 268,000 square kilometers of land area.

-The coastline is 15 000 km long and very diverse, ranging from long white sand beaches to wilder and jagged or dark sanded waterfronts.
+The coastline is 15,000 kilometers long and very diverse, ranging from long white sand beaches to wilder and jagged or dark sanded waterfronts.

 The archipelago is under the influence of strong westerly winds.